clareaulab/clareau-lab-website-old/protocols/mitotracing/index.md

 which in addition facilitate surface-marker profiling.
 In our experience, these approaches both work well and right-out-of-the-box if you have experience working with antibodies and/or phages.

+PHAGE-ATAC utilizes an M13 bacteriophage system that genetically encoded antibody binders attached to a PAC-tag, obviating the need for recombinantly expressed antibodies or covalent conjugations.
+The M13 phagemid system uses nanobodies with known specificity to detect surface antigens and quantify binding in droplets via the barcoding of the CDR3 hypervariable region that directly encodes the protein binder.

-{% include figure.html name="MAESTER" image="images/researchpngs/phage-atac-wide.png" %}
+{% include figure.html name="phageatac" image="images/researchpngs/phage-atac-wide.png" %}

+As phages are effectively a renewable resource after infection in bacteria, these reagents are ideal for large-scale experiments.
+Keep an eye on this assay as additional resources outlining nanobodies are developed.

-Unless you have a specific reason to want the transcriptome (then use DOGMA-seq) or the surface proteome (then use ASAP-seq due to ease of commercially available reagents), we recommend mtscATAC-seq due to the ease and cost-efficiency of the workflow.
+Unless you have a specific reason to want the transcriptome (then use DOGMA-seq or MAESTER, below) or the surface proteome (then use ASAP-seq due to ease of commercially available reagents), we recommend mtscATAC-seq due to the ease and cost-efficiency of the workflow.

-Another extension of the approach (though unrelated to our group) for the genotyping of targeted loci with single-cell chromatin accessibility [(GoT-ChA)](https://www.nature.com/articles/s41586-024-07388-y) utilizes targeted primers to genotype nuclear variants in addition to optional mtDNA sequencing for high-resolution clonal analyses.
+Another extension of the mtscATAC-seq assay (though unrelated to our group) for the genotyping of targeted loci with single-cell chromatin accessibility [(GoT-ChA)](https://www.nature.com/articles/s41586-024-07388-y) utilizes targeted primers to genotype nuclear variants in addition to optional mtDNA sequencing for high-resolution clonal analyses.